“What is covered under divorce law in Indiana?”

-The highly experiences Indianapolis divorce attorneys at Ciyou & Dixon, P.C. believe the key to all legal issues begins with understanding the law that applies to a given case.
+The highly experiences Indiana divorce attorneys at Ciyou & Dixon, P.C. believe the key to all legal issues begins with understanding the law that applies to a given case.
 There are hundreds of divorce statutes with thousands of subparts.
 Yet through our teaching on the topic, we have come to view them as three central core legal blocks.

 The first relate to whether an Indiana trial court can hear and decide the divorce action.
-In order for a divorce lawyer to be able to take your case, it must fall within juridiction.
+In order for a divorce lawyer to be able to take your case, it must fall within jurisdiction.
 This requires the party filing a divorce be able to verify (swear) the following is the situation:

 - The parties have lived in the State for at least six (6) months.

 - The parties have lived in the County where the case is being filed for at least three (3) months.

 - The date the parties’ separated, which may be as late as the date the divorce action is filed.

 - A legal basis or reason one party wants a divorce, with “irretrievable breakdown” being the most-cited provision.